ABOUT BUTOH

 Practitioners learn to navigate a wide range of physical, emotional, and imaginative states while maintaining awareness and agency.
 Stillness and movement, effort and surrender, intensity and neutrality all become part of a continuous process of exploration.

 Historically, Butoh developed through a rich dialogue between choreography and improvisation, Japanese and international influences, and the contributions of numerous artists.
-While Tatsumi Hijikata and Kazuo Ohno are widely recognized as its principal founders, many of Butoh's most important technical and aesthetic developments emerged through collaborations with dancers such as Yoko Ashikawa, Natsu Nakajima, Saga Kobayashi, and others.
+While Tatsumi Hijikata and Kazuo Ohno are widely recognized as its principal founders, many of Butoh's most important technical and aesthetic developments emerged through collaborations with dancers such as Yoko Ashikawa, Natsu Nakajima, and Saga Kobayashi.

 Today, Butoh encompasses a wide spectrum of approaches, ranging from highly choreographed works to improvisational and interdisciplinary practices.
 What unites these diverse expressions is a commitment to embodied inquiry and a willingness to engage deeply with sensation, perception, and the unknown.